stavnstrup/abok/naf/methodology/08-foundation.md

             implications of the architecture principle are embedded in the artefact.

-h.
-Handle changes where the impact of all sorts of changes on the
-    architecture principles is determined and new method iterations may be initiated.
+8. Handle changes where the impact of all sorts of changes on the architecture principles is determined and new method iterations may be initiated.